rkkuang/triplelens/README.md

 **This code is under more testing.
 We thank the feedbacks from the community and welcome more**.
 One way to test is rerun MCMC optimization (use this code to calculate magnifications) with the published solutions of triple events as initial guess.
 Here is an example result on [OGLE-2012-BLG-0026](https://ui.adsabs.harvard.edu/abs/2013ApJ...762L..28H/abstract):

 ![](./doc/ob120026-lkv.png)

+### Small mass ratio

+When the mass ratio is small (below ~ 1e-5), the solutions from the lens equation solver are more accurate when the origin of the coordinate system is set to be close to the smallest mass.